Brett Morse

-Brett Morse (born 11 February 1989) is a British athlete who competes in the discus throw.
+Brett Morse (born 11 February 1989) is a British former athlete who competed in the discus throw.

-Career
+Biography

-Born in Penarth, Vale of Glamorgan, Wales, He is a member of the Birchfield Harriers club and is currently coached by Andy Brittan.
+Born in Penarth, Vale of Glamorgan, Wales, He is a member of the Birchfield Harriers club and was coached by Andy Brittan.
 He was previously coached by Vésteinn Hafsteinsson.
 This caused controversy due to Icelandic Haffesteinson's two-year ban from competition after a failed drug test for nandralone at the 1984 Summer Olympics.
 Morse has a degree in sports management from the University of Wales Institute Cardiff.

-Morse won the gold medal at the 2010 UK Championships, becoming the first Welshman to win the discus title.
+Morse won the gold medal at the 2010 British Athletics Championships, becoming the first Welshman to win the discus title.

 He competed for Wales at the 2010 Commonwealth Games in Delhi, India, where he finished in sixth position.
 At the 2011 World Championships, held in Daegu, South Korea, he advanced to the final where he finished in 12th place.